abus-aikorea/voice-pro/README.md

 ## Main function

 * `VOD` tab
-  - Provides integrated environment for YouTube downloader, noise removal, subtitles, translation, and dubbing
+  - Provides integrated environment for YouTube downloader, transcription, translation, and dubbing
   - All video/audio formats supported by ffmpeg can be used
   - Selectable output audio format (wav, flac, mp3)
   - Speech recognition and subtitle creation for 100 languages